searchbox-io/Jest/jest/README.md

 client.execute(index);
 ```

-Any request parameter (eventhough not all of them are enumarated in Parameters class you can use a raw String) that is passed through URL can be set this way.
+Any request parameter that is passed through URL can be set this way.
+Only the commonly used parameters are enumarated in `Parameters` class, raw strings can be used in place of the non-enumarated parameters.

 ### Execution Asynchronously

-Jest http client support execution of action with non blocking IO asynchronously.
+Jest http client supports execution of any action asynchronously with non blocking IO.

-Following example illustrates how to execute action with jest asynchronous call.
+Following example illustrates how to execute action with Jest asynchronous call.

 ```java
 client.executeAsync(action,new JestResultHandler<JestResult>() {